Mitch Garver Player Props: Rangers vs. Cardinals

-After going 1-for-3 in his last game, Mitch Garver and the Texas Rangers face the St. Louis Cardinals (who will hand the ball to Matthew Liberatore) at 8:05 PM ET on Tuesday.
+After going 1-for-3 with a double and an RBI in his most recent game, Mitch Garver and the Texas Rangers take on the St. Louis Cardinals (who will start Jack Flaherty) at 8:05 PM ET on Wednesday.

-He had a one-hit showing in his last game (1-for-3) against the Cardinals.
+In his last game he had a one-hit showing (1-for-3) against the Cardinals.

 Mitch Garver Game Info & Props vs. the Cardinals